bookschool/org/div/notes/Life Science/02 Introduction to Cells/02 Introduction to Cells.md

 Molecules in cells must often move in the opposite direction from the way they would naturally move due to diffusion.
 That is, the molecules move from a place of lower concentration to a place of higher concentration.
-Cells have to supply the energy to do this work뾧ust as you would supply the energy to pedal a bike uphill. **Active transport** is the movement of materials across a cell membrane using cellular energy.
+Cells have to supply the energy to do this work혰just as you would supply the energy to pedal a bike uphill. **Active transport** is the movement of materials across a cell membrane using cellular energy.